Inheritance Tax - An Introduction

 Inheritance Tax is due six months after the end of the month in which the deceased died.
 In certain cases it is possible to pay by annual instalments or to make payments later with the addition of interest.

 A surviving spouse or civil partner is able to receive the benefit of the nil rate band unused on the death of their partner.
 When the second person dies, their estate is allowed to utilise their own nil rate band plus the remaining proportion of the unused nil rate band from the death of the first partner.

 This in effect allows for the doubling of the nil rate band for married couples and civil partners.

 Main Residence Nil-rate Band (RNRB)

 The IHT main residence nil-rate band (RNRB) came into effect on 6 April 2017.
-The RNRB was introduced in stages and the allowance increased to the present maximum level of £175,000 (2019-20: £150,000) this year.
-Going forward, the allowance is set to increase in line with the Consumer Prices Index.
+The RNRB was introduced in stages and the allowance increased to the present maximum level of £175,000 in 2020-21.
 The allowance is available to the deceased person’s children or grandchildren.

 The allowance is available to the deceased person’s children or grandchildren.
 There is a tapered withdrawal of the additional nil-rate band for estates with a net value of more than £2m at a withdrawal rate of £1 for every £2 over this threshold.